adasjusk/oranges.lt/scpwiki/tutorial.md

 For this list i will not tell the event specific things but here are items that give abilities:

-SCP-207 - CocaCola it gives speed but lowers health slowly.
+SCP-207 - Coca Cola it gives speed but lowers health slowly.

 SCP-127 - My favorite, it's a gun that gives you AHP and talks to you, it's kinda funny that weapon talks to you but it helps really well.